albertodoimo/ACTAM/README.md

 - <a href="http://albertodoimo.github.io/" target="_blank" rel="noopener noreferrer">Hosted Website</a>
 - Downloading the whole project from GitHub and running it using VS CODE live server

+NOTE:

+- The system was developed using EDGE, CHROME, OPERA.
+Some bugs and poor performances can be found in other browsers.
+- Internet connection is needed while using the website.

 ## Table of Contents